hazielannselose-del/Angel-/README.md

  - Table tennis 🏓
  - Volleyball 🏐
 # GOAL
- - To improve my skills and learn more about technology to have a good job in the future.
+ - To improve my skills and learn more about technology so I can have a good job in the future.